-- During the scheduled semester, the student will report to mentorship for one or two blocks during the school day.
+- During the scheduled semester, the student typically reports to mentorship for two blocks during the school day.

-- Meetings with the mentorship coordinator occur 2-3 times per semester and attendance is required.
+- Meetings with the mentorship coordinator occur throughout the experience.

 - A formal presentation is given at the end of the semester to summarize the experience.